iamrizvi99/iamrizvi99/README.md

 - 🌱 I’m currently working on my UX/UI designing skills learning everything 🤣
 - 👯 I’m looking to collaborate with other designers to learn more
 - 🥅 2021 Goals: Contribute more to Open Source project
-- ⚡ Fun fact: I love to Travel and cook
+- ⚡ Fun fact: I love Cooking, Photography and Traveling

 ### Spotify Playing 🎧